 In 2022, we completed 5-week consultation for a series of revised options for Stage 6 of the cycleway.
 This feedback informed the options that are being progressed to detailed design.

 - Stage 2 from Amarina Avenue to Foote Street at Mooloolaba (completed by Sunshine Coast Council between 2012 and 2018 as part of the Minyama to Mooloolaba cycleway project).

-- Stage 1 from Mooloolah River to Amarina Avenue at Mooloolaba (we will deliver)
+- Stage 1 from Mooloolah River to Amarina Avenue at Mooloolaba (TMR to deliver)

-- Stage 3 from Foote Street at Mooloolaba to the Mooloolaba Foreshore Precinct (Sunshine Coast Council delivery)
+- Stage 3 from Foote Street at Mooloolaba to the Mooloolaba Foreshore Precinct (Sunshine Coast Council to deliver)

-- Stage 4 from Mooloolaba Foreshore Precinct to Venning Street at Mooloolaba (Sunshine Coast Council delivery)
+- Stage 4 from Mooloolaba Foreshore Precinct to Venning Street at Mooloolaba (Sunshine Coast Council to deliver)

-- Stage 5 from Venning Street at Mooloolaba to Mary Street at Alexandra Headland (we will deliver)
+- Stage 5 from Venning Street at Mooloolaba to Mary Street at Alexandra Headland (TMR to deliver)

-- Stage 6 from Mary Street at Alexandra Headland to Sixth Avenue at Maroochydore (we will deliver)
+- Stage 6 from Mary Street at Alexandra Headland to Sixth Avenue at Maroochydore (TMR to deliver)

-- Stage 7 from Maroubra Street to Maud Street at Maroochydore (Sunshine Coast Council delivery).
+- Stage 7 from Maroubra Street to Maud Street at Maroochydore (Sunshine Coast Council to deliver).

 We are continuing to work with Sunshine Coast Council to address the social, environmental and infrastructure planning considerations for future stages of the project.